 No matter the jokes and the pragmatism, people are never truly prepared for the death of someone they care about.
 Grief is incredibly heavy, and people struggle for a long time when someone they loved disappears for good.

 You don’t want to make it even more difficult for the people around you, so make sure you decide about the type of funeral service you want.

-There are three main options: burial, cremation, and donation.
+There are three main options: burial, cremation, a mausoleum, and donation.
 It may sound simple, but there are, in fact, several choices for each of them too.

 Some cemeteries also require customers to buy a vault.
 Don’t forget that a lifetime upkeep fee has to be paid too. should you want to hire a funeral home, casket and embalming will add up to the list of spending.

 To give you a number, burial arrangements can get as high as $10,000.
 If your money is tight or you worry about the impact on the environment, don't forget to look into a natural burial.
-You won't have to buy a casket or vault, nor pay for cremation.
+You won't have to buy a funeral casket or vault, or a gravestone, nor pay for cremation.
 Your family may have to pay for upkeep on the cemetery grounds.

 Since it's a lot more affordable than a burial, cremation becomes more and more popular.
 The body will be burned, and the cremated remains will get to the family.

 It’s rather easy to plan memorial services if cremation is involved, as it's flexible in terms of timing.
 The family can scatter, burry, or even keep the remains.
 Some may also want to turn the remains into diamonds.